 To deal with this caveat, an attacker can use Object Streams which allow the storage of arbitrary objects inside a stream.
-She uses an object stream to define new objects using gadgets.
+The attacker uses an object stream to define new objects using CBC gadgets.
 An object stream always starts with a header of space-separated integers which define the object number and the byte offset of the object inside the stream.
-The dictionary of an object stream contains the byte offset First which defines where the first object inside the stream is located.
-An attacker can use this value to create a comment of arbitrary size by setting it to the first byte after her comment.
+The dictionary of an object stream contains the key First which defines the byte offset of the first object inside the stream.
+An attacker can use this value to create a comment of arbitrary size by setting it to the first byte after their comment.

 '''

-2 0 obj
+1 2 0 obj

-<< /Type /ObjStm /N 1 /First 65 /Length ...
+2 < </rpre>/ObjStm /N 1 /First 65 /Length ...

-2

-/Filter /FlateDecode
+3 /Filter /FlateDecode

-3

->>

-5

-stream
+5 stream

-30

-\% object stream containing object 3 at offset "First" + 0
+6 3 0 % object stream containing object 3 at offset "First" + 0

-6

-\% anything in between the header and the first offset is ignored
+7 % anything in between the header and the first offset is ignored

-% "First" points here
+8 % "First" points here

-<Actual object 3 that is interpreted by the PDF viewer>
+9 <Actual object 3 that is interpreted by the PDF viewer>

-9

-10 endstream
+0 endstream

-endobi
+1 endobj

 '''